Nanaimo Bars are one of Canada's favorite confections. The beautiful

 remaining ingredients and beat until the mixture is smooth.
 If the mixture is too thick to spread, add a little

 more milk.
-Spread the filling over the bottom layer, cover, and
+Spread the filling evenly over the bottom layer, cover, and

 refrigerate until firm (about 30 minutes).